ghodulik95/chromebook-nautilus-desktop/README.md

 4. **Hardware Write Protection**
    - You must disable write protection at the hardware level by removing the bottom cover and disconnecting the battery.
    - With the battery unplugged, you must power the device via a suitable USB-C charger.
+   - The first minute of [this Youtube video](https://www.youtube.com/watch?v=dKZEH0U9Mto) you may find useful.

 5. **Install the Firmware**
    - Use a USB-C flash drive for creating a backup of your existing firmware (strongly recommended).
 The firmware tool walks you through this.